 If you are a Pell Grant recipient with exceptional need, the Federal Supplemental Educational Opportunity Grant (FSEOG) may help you even more.
 This grant is reserved for undergraduate students with the lowest Expected Family Contributions (EFCs).
 Preference is given to Pell Grant recipients who file their FAFSA before our first priority deadline of May 1.
 The FSEOG annual award typically ranges from $500 to $1,000, depending on funding levels.

 Are you planning a career in the field of teaching?
-A TEACH Grant may give you up to $4,000 per year, or a total of $16,000 for your undergraduate study if you agree to teach full time in a high-need subject area for at least four years at schools that serve students from low-income families.
+A TEACH Grant may give you up to $3760 per year if you agree to teach full time in a high-need subject area for at least four years at schools that serve students from low-income families.
 Part-time students are eligible, but the amount of the grant will be reduced based on your enrollment status.

 Student Eligibility Requirements